First measurement of the $^{10}{\rm B}(\alpha,n)^{13}{\rm N}$ reaction in an inertial confinement fusion implosion at the National Ignition Facility: Initial steps toward the development of a radiochemistry mix diagnostic: Experimental results

 \section{Experimental results}

-The NIF shot N201115-001-999 produced an estimated $\sim4\cdot10^{14}$ DT neutrons, only $\sim16\%$ of the predicted 1D yield, with significant shape asymmetry.
+The NIF shot N201115-001 produced an estimated $\sim4\cdot10^{14}$ DT neutrons, only $\sim12\%$ of the predicted 1D yield, with significant shape asymmetry.
 The capsule bang time occurred at $4.83\pm0.13\,\rm ns$ $(4.5\pm0.5\,\rm ns)$ based on the SPIDER (GRH) measurement, and the burn duration (full-width-at-half-maximum) was $600\pm75\,\rm ps$ according to the GRH analysis (see \cref{tab:exp} for details).

-The neutron production region was very large, with a sizable $P_2$ asymmetry and modest azimuthal asymmetry.
+The neutron production region was very large, with a sizable Legendre mode $P_2$ asymmetry and modest azimuthal asymmetry.
 A 3D reconstruction of the neutron production region for this shot is shown in \cref{fig:shot_3d}, produced from two independent lines-of-sight utilizing the procedure described in Ref.~\onlinecite{Volegov:2021}.
-The first line-of-sight views the capsule from near the northern pole of the target chamber at $\theta=5^\circ$ and $\phi=225^\circ$, while the second line-of-sight views the capsule from the equator looking from $\theta=90^\circ$ and $\phi=315^\circ$.
+The first line of sight views the capsule from near the northern pole of the target chamber at $\theta=5^\circ$ and $\phi=225^\circ$, while the second line of sight views the capsule from the equator looking from $\theta=90^\circ$ and $\phi=315^\circ$.
 The 2D images from each diagnostic port are also shown in \cref{fig:shot_3d}.

 The dominant Fourier component from a decomposition of the polar view is $m=2$ with $m_2/m_0\sim5.97\%$, and there was also a significant $m=6$ azimuthal feature with $m_6/m_0\sim3.14\%$.
 The azimuthal asymmetry is here attributed to the fact that two NIF quads (sets of four beams) had to be dropped for this shot.
 However, these dropped beams do not explain the significantly pancaked (oblate) implosion, which was found to have very large Legendre $P_2$ and $P_4$ components as extracted from the equatorial view.
 The average $(P_0)$ radius of the neutron production region was estimated to be quite large, $\sim212\,\mu\rm m$, with $P_2/P_0\sim-48.5\%$ and $P_4/P_0\sim17.4\%$.
 These numbers are summarized in the inset table of \cref{fig:shot_3d}.
-As will be demonstrated subsequently, this shape asymmetry can be reproduced in preliminary 2D \texttt{xRAGE} post-shot modeling.
+As will be demonstrated subsequently, this shape asymmetry can be reasonably reproduced in preliminary 2D \texttt{xRAGE} post-shot modeling.

-\subsection{Radiochemical Signatures}
+\subsection{Radiochemical signatures}